 3. How did I get DVT?
 What causes it?

 The causes of DVT can vary.
 A clot may be caused by taking hormones such as estrogen.
 Or a clot can result from being immobile, such as taking a long plane ride without getting up to stretch your legs.
 Other causes include surgery followed by a long hospital stay.
 It’s important that you and your doctor talk through all the possible causes of DVT to determine what led to yours.

 4. How will you treat my DVT?

 The doctor will likely start you on injections of a blood-thinning drug called heparin, Passman says.
-Soon after, you may start taking a second blood thinner by mouth, such as Xarelto, Pradaxa, Eliquis, or warfarin.
+Soon after, you may start taking a second blood thinner by mouth, such as apixaban (Eliquis), dabigatran (Pradaxa), edoxaban (Savaysa), rivaroxaban (Xarelto), or warfarin (Coumadin).
 Your doctor will check your blood frequently while you are taking warfarin.

 Blood thinners don't break up the clot; the body must do that over time.
 They do prevent more clots from forming and keep your clot from getting any bigger.

 5. How long will I have to stay on blood thinners?